YunoHost/ynh-dev/README.md

  * to replace already installed yunohost debian packages by symlinks to those git clones ;
  * to manage yunohost instances on your host machine with Vagrant by:
    * creating a Vagrant VM with a pre-installed Yunohost system ;
-   * sharing the dev environnement your host the VM (so you can develop directly on your host)
+   * sharing the dev environment your host the VM (so you can develop directly on your host)
    * finding the ip address of your yunohost vagrant vm

 yhn-dev can be used either :